feup-infolab/dendro-install/README.md

-#	Dendro automated installation scripts
+#	Welcome to Dendro

-This package allows you to install the Dendro platform.
-It is a completely open-source platform designed to help researchers describe their datasets, fully build on Linked Open Data.
+The Dendro platform is a completely open-source platform designed to help researchers describe their datasets, fully build on Linked Open Data.
+It is designed to capture data and metadata during the research workflow.
+Whenever researchers want to publish a dataset, they can export to repositories such as [CKAN](http://ckan.org/), [DSpace](http://www.dspace.org/), [Invenio](http://invenio-software.org/), or [EUDAT's B2Share](https://www.eudat.eu/services/b2share).
+Any repository can be added by writing small plug-ins.

 It is under development at [Faculdade de Engenharia da Universidade do Porto](https://www.fe.up.pt/)'s [Infolab](http://infolab.fe.up.pt) since 2013.

-If you are interested in the academic foundations and innovations behind Dendro, please check out our publications at the [Dendro official website](http://dendro.fe.up.pt).
+If you are interested in the academic foundations and innovations behind Dendro, please check out our **publications** at the [Dendro official website](http://dendro.fe.up.pt).

-You are free to use the source code in a commercial product or service.
+You are free to use the source code in a commercial product or service for your research group or institution.

+##What is this?

+This package allows you to

+ * Install and try out [Dendro](http://dendro.fe.up.pt/blog/index.php/dendro/)
+ * The installation is 100% automatic
+ * We use a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) inside your computer and not your real computer.
+   * No garbage is installed on it
+   * When you are done, just delete the virtual machine, and nothing will remain.

 ##Requirements